 Next, Client 2 opens a new connection.
 Because it is a new connection not yet associated with connection criteria, it is assigned to the Unauthorized Connection Policy.
 When Client 2 sends a bind request, the operation is allowed based on the constraints defined in the Unauthorized Connection Policy.
 Once the bind is complete, the client connection is evaluated against the connection criteria associated with Client 1 Connection Policy, because it has the lowest evaluation order index.
-The associated connection criteria do not match, so the client 2 connection is evaluated against the connection criteria associated with Client associated with Client 2 Connection Policy, because it has the next lowest evaluation order index.
-The associated connection criteria associa
+The associated connection criteria do not match, so the client 2 connection is evaluated against the connection criteria associated with Client 2 Connection Policy, because it has the next lowest evaluation order index.
+The associated connection criteria match, so evaluation stops and the client connection is assigned to Client 2 Connection Policy.